Eduard Zirm

+Biography

-Zirm was born in Vienna, he studied medicine at the University of Vienna, and ophthalmology at the Eye Clinic there.
-After graduation, Zirm became an eye doctor at the Second Eye Clinic in Vienna, then accepted a position at a hospital in Olomouc, Moravia, in 1892.
-There he became chief of the new ophthalmology clinic that he helped establish.
+Zirm was born in Vienna on 18 March 1863.
+He studied medicine at the University of Vienna, and ophthalmology at the Eye Clinic there.
+After graduation, Zirm became an eye doctor at the Second Eye Clinic in Vienna, then accepted a position at a hospital in Olomouc, Moravia in 1892.
+There, he became chief of the new ophthalmology clinic that he helped establish.

 The first full-thickness corneal transplant operation

-Human corneal transplantation (keratoplasty) had been attempted with little or no success throughout the 1800s using both animal donor cornea and human graft tissue.
-The donor tissue whether animal or human could either be transplanted as a full-thickness disc of cornea or partial-thickness (layers or lamellae) cornea was attached to the host eye.
-By the late 1880s lamellar grafts were considered to have a better chance of success than full-thickness corneal grafting which invariably failed a few days after the operation.
+The human corneal transplantation (keratoplasty) had been attempted with little or no success throughout the 1800s using both animal donor cornea and human graft tissue.
+The donor tissue, whether animal or human, could either be transplanted as a full-thickness disc of cornea or partial-thickness (layers or lamellae) cornea attached to the host eye.
+By the late 1880s, lamellar grafts were considered to have a better chance of success than full-thickness corneal grafting which invariably failed a few days after the operation.